timeseriesAI/tsai/README.md

 To use tsai in your own notebooks, the only thing you need to do after you have installed the package is to add this:

 `from tsai.all import *`

+## What's new?

+### tsai: 2.0 (Nov 3rd, 2020)

+`tsai` 2.0 is a major update to the tsai library.
+These are the major changes made to the library:

+* New tutorial nbs have been added to demonstrate the use of new functionality like:
+    * Time series data preparation
+    * Intro to time series regression
+    * TS archs comparison
+    * TS to image classification
+    * TS classification with transformers
+* Also some tutorial nbs have been updated like Time Series transforms
+* More ts data transforms have been added, including ts to images.
+* New callbacks, like the state of the art noisy_student that will allow you to use unlabeled data.
+* New time series, state-of-the-art models are now available like XceptionTime, RNN_FCN (like LSTM_FCN, GRU_FCN), TransformerModel, TST (Transformer), OmniScaleCNN, mWDN (multi-wavelet decomposition network), XResNet1d.
+* Some of the models (those finishing with an plus) have additional, experimental functionality (like coordconv, zero_norm, squeeze and excitation, etc).

+The best way to discocer and understand how to use this new functionality is to use the tutorial nbs.
+I encourage you to use them!